The E-learning industry expands, and the competition grows. However, it is still and will be one of the most in-demand industries.

 - Simplicity.
 Simplicity concerns how easy it is to use the platform for course-building purposes.

 - Documentation.
 Good platforms have instructions, Q&As, and blogs that describe how to use the platform.

 - Support.
-Customer support is essential to any kind of platform, especially for educational and entrepreneurship platforms.
+Customer support and service are essential to any kind of platform, especially for educational and entrepreneurship platforms.
 We will look for the presence of customer support, speed, and effectiveness.

 Feature-rich / 5 points